Animation by Mo Massen; furnished to me by Alessandro Zorat

 Cars lie to us and tell us we're safe, powerful, and in control.
 The air-conditioning fans murmur empty assurances and whisper, "Sleep, sleep."
 Motorcycles tell us a more useful truth: we are small and exposed, and probably moving too fast for our own good, but that's no reason not to enjoy every minute of the ride.

 Winters can vary considerably at Lake Tahoe.
 The below photo was taken in January 2008.
 Notice the snow height at Penny's feet & at right lower corner & area under the mailbox.
 Nearly to Penny's hips OVERNIGHT!
 This was NOT terribly unusual here.
 BUT, some Winters we have very little snow ....see the next in-line photo below this one.

 My FIRST trip to Tahoe, as an early teenager, mid-January 1952, when a huge January snowstorm shut down travel to & from Lake Tahoe.
 This photograph was taken in late January, 1952.
 There is a road here someplace?
 This was a 'hundred year' storm.
 For another viewpoint, lengthy and lots of photos: https://www.tahoehistory.info/?s=1952+Winter&submit=Search

 The below photo is from JULY of that same year (1952), AFTER plowing!
 This is the Mt.
 Rose highway, which is at the Northeast corner of the Lake Tahoe Basin.
-It had snowed a fair amount after that January snowstorm, which is why, even after a number of feet of settling, the snow here is taller than the prior photo.
+It had snowed a fair amount after the January snowstorm, which is why, even after a number of feet of settling, the snow here is taller than the prior photo.
 This photo is part of the Historical Society collection.

 A wee Winter's Tale: CLICK!